freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 710.1

-That replaced the first line number with `1` on each line.
+That matched the first digit it found on each line and replaced it with `1`.
 Enter the same command but change the matching pattern to `[0-9]+` to match one or more numbers.

 #### HINTS